The visitors needed to win at Vicente Calderon but instead were turned over by the victorious Rojiblancos on Wednesday.

 In a quieter second period, substitute Lica struck the post yet again for the visitors in the 69th minute.

-And Porto were left frustrated in the end, especially when Austria Vienna's 4-1 win over Zenit meant a triumph would have seen them progress to the last 16.
+And Porto was left frustrated in the end, especially when Austria Vienna's 4-1 win over Zenit meant a triumph would have seen them progress to the last 16.